 - Sorani is spoken by Kurds in parts of Iran and Iraq.

-Localizing for Right-To-Left Languages: The Issues to Consider
+Localizing for Right-To-Left Languages: Things to Consider

 Why Use Localize?